 Professor John Swinton, Aberdeen University

-The Revd Dr Kate Wiebe, Institute for Trauma and Congregational Growth, US
+The Revd Dr Kate Wiebe, Institute for Collective Trauma and Growth, US

 Contributors to Project Volume